 TKA bowling is open to boys and girls in grades eight through twelve.
 Prior to this year, TKA bowlers have competed as a co-ed team against local high schools.
 This year, in addition to having a men’s team, we have had enough ladies come out to start a team of their own.

 Mosher’s goal as a coach is to provide opportunities for young people to create habits of skill refinement and team fellowship in a context of fun and competition that will hopefully carry over into other aspects of their lives.
 And, of course, he hopes they will discover that bowling makes a great life-long hobby.

 Jr. Niamh Schumacher wins the 2015 TSSAA Div 2 A State Championship in the 3200 and places 3rd in the 1600.

 The 2018 season will be a new chapter as The King’s Academy Football Lions will be under new leadership with new Head Coach and Athletic Director, Les Greer.
-The high school football coaching staff includes Head Coach Les Greer, and Assistant Coaches David Jeffers and K.C.
-Gann.
+In addition to Coach Greer, the high school football coaching staff includes these assistant coaches:

 If you have questions regarding TKA Football, please contact Head Coach and Athletic Director, Les Greer at 865-573-8321 or email@example.com .